smtiitm/Fastspeech2_HS/README.md

 git clone -b New-Models --single-branch https://github.com/smtiitm/Fastspeech2_HS.git
 ```

 The Repo is large in size.
+New Models are in <language>_latest folder.

 ## Model Files